Parameter Analysis and Optimization of Layer Fidelity for Quantum Processor Benchmarking at Scale: Analyzing the impact of varying gate lengths

 While optimizing RB decay fits reduces EPLG uncertainty, other factors also influence layer fidelity results—one key constraint is gate duration.
-On Eagle processors, the fixed coupling architecture imposes stricter constraints on frequency collisions, which often require lengthening certain 2Q gates.
-In addition, the cross-resonance interaction is highly sensitive to qubit detuning \cite{cr1, cr2, cr3}; when qubits lie in a poor detuning regime, gates must be extended to achieve sufficient entangling interaction.
 Layer fidelity explicitly enforces barriers at the 2Q gate layer, so all preceding gates must complete before the circuit advances.
 This mirrors the scheduling used in practical algorithms \cite{utility}, where layered operations cannot begin until the prior layer is finished.
 Consequently, the effect of lengthened gates is directly reflected in the benchmark, faithfully capturing the timing constraints of real algorithm execution.
-At the same time, however, enforcing barriers also introduces idle periods for shorter gates in the protocol \cite{lf}, making it important to examine how this constraint influences the results.
+At the same time, however, enforcing barriers also introduces idle periods for shorter gates in the protocol \cite{lf}, which exposes them to additional decoherence, making it important to examine how this constraint influences the results.
+On Eagle processors, the fixed coupling architecture imposes stricter constraints on frequency collisions, which often require lengthening certain 2Q gates.
+In addition, the cross-resonance interaction is highly sensitive to qubit detuning \cite{cr1, cr2, cr3}; when qubits lie in a poor detuning regime, gates must be extended to achieve sufficient entangling interaction.

-We compare three distributions of 2Q gate errors on two devices that have varying 2Q gate durations: $ibm\_marrakesh$ (Heron R2, median duration 68ns, max 80ns) and $ibm\_sherbrooke$ (Eagle R3, median duration 533ns, max 881ns).
-These error distributions are taken from a chain of the form shown in Fig.~\ref{fig:fig5} (b) and are derived from:
+We compare distributions of 2Q gate errors under three different conditions on two processors that have varying 2Q gate durations: Heron R2 ($ibm\_marrakesh$, median duration 68ns, max duration 80ns) and Eagle R3 ($ibm\_sherbrooke$, median duration 533ns, max duration 881ns).
+These error distributions are taken from 2Q gates spanning most of the device (see the grid map in Fig.~\ref{fig:fig1} (a) to look at these gates) and are derived from the following cases (see Fig.~\ref{fig:fig7}):

 \begin{enumerate} \item \textbf{Isolated RB}: A variant of simultaneous RB where 2Q gates are spaced apart by at least two idle qubits.
 No barriers are applied. \item \textbf{Isolated RB (with a delay)}: Same as (1), but each 2Q gate is followed by an additional delay such that the total duration of the layer equals the maximum gate duration in that disjoint layer.
 This captures length-dependent effects but not crosstalk. \item \textbf{Layer Fidelity RB}: Simultaneous RB as described in the layer fidelity protocol.
 This applies barriers and engages all gates in the current disjoint layer.
 This captures both crosstalk and length-dependent effects. \end{enumerate}